Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 Verdant asks how the mission wdent
 	Aki explains the mission
-	shows marcus, cerdant reacts quite calmly
+	shows marcus, verdant reacts quite calmly
 Aki tells about marcus
-	Ratronus is very angry, so is Hunter
+	Ratronus is very angry with this,  so is Hunter

+Verdant did not expect this and apologises.
-Reward is upped to 40o gp
+Reward is upped to 400 gp/p
 Verdant used a Comet to send Telas to the dite to retrieve

 Verdant tells the party about their connectionss to the temple